Chachapoya culture: Inca occupation and forced resettlement

-In the fifteenth century, the Inca empire expanded to incorporate the Chachapoyas region.
-Although fortifications such as the citadel at Kuélap may have been an adequate defense against the invading Inca, it is possible that by this time the Chachapoyas settlements had become decentralized and fragmented after the threat of Wari invasion had dissipated.
+In the 15th century, the Inca empire expanded to incorporate the Chachapoyas region.
+Although fortifications such as the citadel at Kuélap may have been an adequate defense against the invading Inca, by this time the Chachapoyas settlements may have become decentralized and fragmented after the threat of Wari invasion had dissipated.
 The Chachapoyas were conquered by Inca ruler Tupac Inca Yupanqui around 1475.
-The defeat of the Chachapoyas was fairly swift; however, smaller rebellions continued for many years.
+The defeat of the Chachapoyas was fairly swift, although smaller rebellions continued for many years.
 Using the mitma system of ethnic dispersion, the Inca attempted to quell these rebellions by forcing large numbers of Chachapoya people to resettle in remote locations of the empire.

-When civil war broke out within the Inca Empire, the Chachapoyas were located on middle ground between the northern capital at Quito, ruled by Atahualpa, and the southern capital at Cusco, ruled by Atahualpa's brother Huáscar.
+When civil war broke out within the Inca empire, the Chachapoyas were located on middle ground between the northern capital at Quito, ruled by Atahualpa, and the southern capital at Cusco, ruled by Atahualpa's brother, Huáscar.
 Many of the Chachapoyas were conscripted into Huáscar's army, and heavy casualties ensued.
 After Atahualpa's eventual victory, many more of the Chachapoyas were executed or deported due to their former allegiance with Huáscar.

-It was due to the harsh treatment of the Chachapoyas during the years of subjugation that many of the Chachapoyas initially chose to side with the Spanish conquistadors when they arrived in Peru.
-Huaman, a local ruler from Quchapampa, pledged his allegiance to the conquistador Francisco Pizarro after the capture of Atahualpa in Cajamarca.
-The Spanish moved in and occupied Cochabamba, extorting from the local inhabitant whatever riches they could find.
+Due to the harsh treatment of the Chachapoyas during the years of subjugation, many of the Chachapoyas initially chose to side with the Spanish conquistadors when they arrived in Peru.
+Huaman, a local ruler from Quchapampa, pledged his allegiance to conquistador Francisco Pizarro after the capture of Atahualpa in Cajamarca.
+The Spanish moved in and occupied Cochabamba, extorting from the local inhabitants whatever riches they could find.

-During Manco Inca Yupanqui's rebellion against the Spanish Empire, his emissaries enlisted the help of a group of Chachapoyas.
-However, Huaman's supporters remained loyal to the Spaniards.
+During Manco Inca Yupanqui's rebellion against the Spanish Empire, his emissaries enlisted the help of a group of Chachapoyas, but Huaman's supporters remained loyal to the Spaniards.
 By 1547, a large faction of Spanish soldiers arrived in the city of Chachapoyas, effectively ending the Chachapoyas' independence.
 Residents were relocated to Spanish-style towns, often with members of several different ayllu occupying the same settlement.
-Disease, poverty, and attrition led to severe decreases in population; by some accounts the population of the Chachapoyas region decreased by 90% over the course of 200 years after the arrival of the Spanish.
+Disease, poverty, and attrition led to severe decreases in population; by some accounts, the population of the Chachapoyas region decreased by 90% over the course of 200 years after the arrival of the Spanish.

-Choquequirao, an Incan site in south Peru close to Machu Picchu, was in part built by mitmaqkuna of Chachapoyan origin during the regime of Tupac Inca Yupanqui.
+Choquequirao, an Incan site in southern Peru close to Machu Picchu, was in part built by mitmaqkuna of Chachapoyan origin during the regime of Tupac Inca Yupanqui.